 Note: The pictures that accompany this presentation are available in a separate PowerPoint Presentation.
-The PowerPoint file, which includes only photographs and thus is quite large, is available on line at www.greenschemesnc.com/documents/MaliwadasGrandchildrenSlides.ppt.
-The file is about 60 Mb in size and may take some time to download.
+The PowerPoint file, which includes only photographs has been converted to a .pdf format and is available on line at http://emergingecology.org/wp-content/uploads/2018/05/MaliwadasGrandchildrenSlides-161121.pdf.
+The content/uploads/2018/05/MaliwadasGrandchildrenSlides-161121.pdf.
 The numbers of the relevant slides are indicated throughout this paper.
 A listing of the picture titles and photographic credits appears in Appendix C.